-- In order to secure high-quality products, business opportunities, and services on the turnpike system, products, business opportunities, and services authorized by s.
-338.234 may be secured by competitive solicitation for turnpike patrons, products and services authorized by s.
-338.234(1) may be secured through the request-for-proposal process.
-If the department receives an unsolicited proposal for products, business opportunities, or services that it wishes to consider, it shall publish a notice in a newspaper of general circulation at least once a week for 2 weeks, or may broadcast such notice by electronic media for 2 weeks, stating that it has received a proposal and will accept other proposals on the same subject for 30 days after the date of publication.
-The department may select offers that the proposal and fee which best satisfy the conditions of a quality service, business opportunity, or and product operation for the turnpike system.
-The factors to be used in evaluating proposals include, but are not limited to: - (a) The financial capacity of the provider;

-2384 (b) The willingness to contribute toward the cost of 2385 facility construction; 2386 (c) The type and quality of the service or product 2387 offered; 2388 (d) The price structure of the service or product offered; 2389 (e) Management experience and capabilities; 2390 (f) The national brand names offered; 2391 (g) The originality of the concept and its relationship to 2392 the turnpike system; 2393 (h) The lease rate; and 2394 (i) Other factors that the department may deem pertinent.
-2395 Section 37.
-Chapter 339, Florida Statutes, is designated 2396 as part I of said chapter, and part II, consisting of sections 2397 339.61, 339.62, 339.63, and 339.64, is created to read: 2398 PART II 2399 FLORIDA STRATEGIC INTERMODAL SYSTEM 2400 339.61 Florida Strategic Intermodal System; legislative 2401 findings, declaration, and intent 2402 (1) There is hereby created the Florida Strategic 2403 Intermodal System.
-2404 (2) The Legislature finds that increasing demands are 2405 continuing to be placed on the state's transportation system by 2406 a fast-growing economy, continued population growth, and 2407 projected increases in freight movement, international trade, 2408 and tourism.
-The Legislature also finds that the state's growing 2409 regional and intercity economic centers will increase the demand 2410 for interregional and intercity travel and that the evolving service-based and information-based industries will change the
+1 may be secured by competitive solicitation for turnpike 2 patrons, products and services authorized by s.
+338.234(1) may 3 be secured through the request-for-proposal process.
+If the 4 department receives an unsolicitated proposal for products, 5 business opportunities, or services that it wishes to 6 consider, it shall publish a notice in a newspaper of general 7 circulation at least once a week for 2 weeks, or may broadcast 8 such notice by electronic media for 2 weeks, stating that it 9 has received a proposal and will accept other proposals on the 10 same subject for 30 days after the date of publication.
+The 11 department may select offers that the proposal and fee which best satisfy the conditions of a quality service, business 12 13 opportunity, or and product operation for the turnpike system.
+The factors to be used in evaluating proposals include, but 14 are not limited to: 15 (a) The financial capacity of the provider; 16 17 The willingness to contribute toward the cost of facility construction; 18 19 (C) The type and quality of the service or product 20 offered; The price structure of the service or product 21 offered; 22 Management experience and capabilities; 23 (e) 24 (f) The national brand names offered; The originality of the concept and its 25 (g)26 relationship to the turnpike system; 27 (h) The lease rate; and 28 (i) Other factors that the department may deem 29 pertinent.
+Section 30.
+Section 339.61, Florida Statutes, is 30

-2412 type of transportation system that business and industry demand, 2413 increasing the importance of speed and reliability.
-The Legislature further finds that the state's transportation system 2414 2415 must be designed and operated in such a way that it preserves 2416 the abundance of natural and manmade amenities that have been so 2417 successful in attracting new residents, businesses, and tourists 2418 to this state.
-Therefore, the Legislature declares that the 2419 designation of a strategic intermodal system, composed of 2420 facilities and services of statewide and interregional 2421 significance, will efficiently serve the mobility needs of 2422 Florida's citizens, businesses, and visitors and will help 2423 Florida become a worldwide economic leader, enhance economic 2424 prosperity and competitiveness, enrich quality of life, and 2425 reflect responsible environmental stewardship.
-To that end, it 2426 is the intent of the Legislature that the Florida Strategic 2427 Intermodal System consist of transportation facilities that meet 2428 a strategic and essential state interest and that limited 2429 resources available for the implementation of statewide and 2430 interregional transportation priorities be focused on that 2431 system.
-339.62 System components.--The Florida Strategic 2432 2433 Intermodal System shall consist of appropriate components of: 2434 (1)The Florida Intrastate Highway System established 2435 pursuant to s.
-338.001.
+1 339.61 Florida Strategic Intermodal System; legislative findings, declaration, and intent.--2 3 (1) There is created the Florida Strategic Intermodal 4 System.
+5 The Legislature finds that increasing demands are 6 continuing to be placed on the state's transportation system 7 by a fast-growing economy, continued population growth, and 8 projected increases in freight movement, international trade, and tourism.
+The Legislature also finds that the state's 9 growing regional and intercity economic centers will increase 10 11 the demand for interregional and intercity travel and that the evolving service-based and information-based industries will 12 change the type of transportation system that both business 13 and industry demand, increasing the importance of speed and 14 reliability.
+The Legislature further finds Florida's 15 transportation system must be designed and operated in such a 16 17 way that preserves the abundance of natural and manmade amenities that have been so critical to attracting new 18 19 residents, businesses, and tourists to Florida.
+Therefore, the Legislature declares the development of a strategic intermodal 20 21 system, composed of facilities and services of statewide and interregional significance, will efficiently serve the 22 mobility needs of Florida's citizens, businesses, and visitors 23 24 and will ensure Florida becomes a worldwide economic leader, 25 enhance economic prosperity and competitiveness, enrich quality of life, and reflect responsible environmental 26 27 stewardship.
+To that end, it is the intent of the Legislature that the Strategic Intermodal System consist of transportation 28 29 facilities of compelling state interest and that the limited 30 resources available for the implementation of statewide and 31